 Sounwalk at UT-Austin

-On March 27, 2013, I took my Instro to Sound Studies students for a soundwalk across the University of Texas campus.
+On March 27, 2013, I took my Intro to Sound Studies students for a soundwalk across the University of Texas campus.
 We started in the classroom in the School of Music Building (east side of campus) and ended at the entrance of the Radio-Television-Film Building (west side of campus).
 I was interested in how people in the same acoustic environment share patterns of filtering certain sounds and paying closer attention to others.
-The purpose of the soundwalk was to consider this filtering activity not only in relation to loudness, but also with “moods,” mindsets, tastes, and expectations.
+The purpose of the soundwalk was to consider this filtering activity not only considering loudness, but also with “moods,” mindsets, tastes, and expectations.
 To compare filtering processes, I gave each student a small notebook and asked them to write down whatever they “heard” as we walked.
 The results of the most mentioned sounds are available here (indoors) and here (outdoors).

 Everyday Sounds in Urban Brazil — Workshop

 While doing fieldwork in São Paulo for my doctoral dissertation, I approached the SESC (Social Service of Commerce) to propose a workshop on the sociality of everyday sounds.
 The SESC is a popular public-private enterprise present in several districts across São Paulo.
 It has been an important cultural, educational, and recreative institution in the city, offering to the local community a range of activities at an affordable cost.

 I conducted the workshop at SESC Vila Mariana between July and August.
 I provided sound recorders and asked the participants to record sounds that were present in their day-to-day activities.
 Each participant (myself included) used the recordings to create a sonic collage-narrative, which was presented and discussed during the workshop.
 By discussing the collages we uncover disagreements about city life.
 We reflected on the blurry line separating sound as an event that informs how the listener navigates the environment and sound as a point of attraction — an action that pushes the person to frame his or her experience as a listener.